I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_d3dkmdt_vidpn_hw_capability.md

 If set to 0, the display pipeline hardware is located on the same device as the GPU graphics rendering pipeline.

-`DriverRotation`

-A UINT value that describes the capability of the display miniport driver to display a rotated image.

-If set to a nonzero value, the driver uses software or the system-supplied graphics engine to generate the rotated image and then uses display pipeline hardware to display the rotated image.

-If set to 0, the driver uses display pipeline hardware to directly generate the rotated image.

-`DriverScaling`

-A UINT value that describes the capability of the display miniport driver to display a scaled image.

-If set to a nonzero value, the driver uses software or the system-supplied graphics engine to scale the on-screen image and then uses display pipeline hardware to display the scaled image.

-If set to 0, the driver uses display pipeline hardware to directly generate the scaled image.

 `Reserved`

 Reserved for system use.
 The display miniport driver must set this value to 0.